bounswe/bounswe2022group9/deliverables/CMPE451_Customer_Presentation_Milestone_1/Milestone-Group-Review.md

 When our project plan is checked, it can be seen that we succesfully complied with our project plan and we plan to continue successfully tracking project plan during the course.
+##### 3.1.2 Mobile

+As mobile team, we proceeded in line with the endpoints given to us by the backend and the project plan and we reached the point we wanted.
+There were two functions that we connected in the backend, one of them is signup and the other is login.
+In addition, we have prepared mock feed search and profile pages in order to set an example at the customer meeting and to make the customer feel our main purpose.
+We put random artistic paintings in the feed, we prepared the words picasso and renaissance in the search section, and finally, we put 5 posts as examples of the person's own uploads on the profile page.

 #### 3.2 Software Design (UML Diagrams)